-Each person is initially referred to Beam by a charity or local authority.
-Every referral and their unique history and circumstances is considered in the round by Beam and the charity that refers them.
+Homeless people are initially referred to Beam by a charity or local authority.
+Every referral and their unique history and circumstances is considered by Beam and the person that refers them.
 However, individuals must be:

-- homeless, at risk of homelessness or recently homeless
+- Currently homeless, recently homeless (within the last 12 months), or at risk of homelessness

-- able to train and work, with regard to their usage of alcohol and drugs and mental and physical health
+- Committed and able to train and work in their chosen career path, with regard to their mental and physical health

 - Not currently in prison and no historic convictions for high level sexual or violent offences

 - Not looking for funding to start their own business - Beam funds training that supports people into realistic employment

 - Does not have any savings or capital worth more than £11,000